mwong510ca/15Puzzle_OptimalSolver/Solver Enhancement - Standard version.md

          C  E  F 15      It it land on center (5 or 10), it has 4 moves. </pre>

   * If it cannot find a solution by shift right, it cannot find a solution by shift down either.
 Same for shift left and shift up pairs.
 If it starts from the identical symmetry board, it will reduce the expansion by 50%.
   * If it shift to the corner, the search is done.
-Such as left shift to position 0:
+Such as left shift to position 0 from position 1:
     * Right shift to position 1 is the backward move - eliminated.
-    * Down shift to position 4 is the symmetry move of Right shift - eliminated as well.
+    * Down shift to position 4 is the symmetry move of Right shift - eliminated.
   * If if shift to the center, the search will drop from 3 remaining moves to 1 move.
-Such as left shift to position 5:
+Such as left shift to position 5 from position 6:
     * Right shift to position 6 is the backward move - eliminated.
-    * Down shift to position 9 is the symmetry move of right shift - eliminated as well.
+    * Down shift to position 9 is the symmetry move of right shift - eliminated.
     * Left shift to position 4 is free - continue.
-    * Up shift to position 1 is the symmetry move of Up shift - eliminated duplicated move.
+    * Up shift to position 1 is the symmetry move of Up shift - eliminated.

 ### 2. Circular reduction
   While it keep making clockwise(cw) turns or counterclockwise(ccw) turns only, after 12 moves it will back to original stated.
 At the 6th moves, both clockwise turns and counterclockwise turns will end at the same state.